 - Each seed gives off radiation to a small surrounding area.
 By careful placement of the seeds, very high doses of radiation can be delivered to areas of the prostate affected by the cancer, and relatively little radiation is received by the normal tissues.
 These include the rectum which is directly behind the prostate gland, and the bladder which lies on top of the gland.
 This is the reason why the side effects of brachytherapy are moderate and well-tolerated.

-- Convenience - usually as a day case on two separate occasions.
+- Convenience - usually as a day case on 2 separate occasions.

 - Urinary side effects can be troublesome and prolonged in a small number of men.